laptou/es.javascript.info/1-js/02-first-steps/04-variables/article.md

 Some good-to-follow rules are:

-- Use human-readable names like `userName` or `shoppingCart`.
+- Use human-readable names like `usarioName` or `shoppingCart`.
 - Stay away from abbreviations or short names like `a`, `b`, `c`, unless you really know what you're doing.
 - Make names maximally descriptive and concise.
 Examples of bad names are `data` and `value`.
 Such names say nothing.
 It's only okay to use them if the context of the code makes it exceptionally obvious which data or value the variable is referencing.
 - Agree on terms within your team and in your own mind.
-If a site visitor is called a "user" then we should name related variables `currentUser` or `newUser` instead of `currentVisitor` or `newManInTown`.
+If a site visitor is called a "usario" then we should name related variables `currentusario` or `newusario` instead of `currentVisitor` or `newManInTown`.

 Sounds simple?
 Indeed it is, but creating descriptive and concise variable names in practice is not.
 Go for it.